mackadamian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-template-coupons/default.en.md

 Then click on "New coupon".

-In the box **Coupon Code** (not name) enter the following: `template_birthday`.
+Find input field **Coupon Code** (not name), then enter the following: `template_birthday`.

 It is important that the **coupon code** starts with `template_` , as this identifies template couponsrs.
 Otherwise, the template's coupon will not be allocated in the following section.

-Configure the template coupon according to your wishes.
-For example, "10%" discount.
-Everything, except the expiration date, will be transferred to the coupon that's generated.
+Configure the template coupon according to your wishes by adding discount amount etc..
+All info, except the expiration date, will be transferred to the coupon that's generated.

-Save from the promo.
+Now, save the coupon promo.
 (Important: after one click, a page to verify the information is shown, then click again to confirm.)

 ## Assigning the template coupon

 Make sure that the newly created template coupons can be seen in the coupon system of your shopping-cart.

-Navigate to `MailBeez > MailBeez Modules Switch > Coupon: Birthday` and click the **Edit** button at the top right side of the screen to open the Configuration view for this module.
-Further down the right side you will find a selection list, from which you can select the created template coupon.
+Navigate to `MailBeez > MailBeez Modules > Birthday Greetings Coupon` and click the **Edit** button at the top right side of the screen to open the Configuration view for this module.
+Further down the right side you will find a **Coupon Template** selection list, from which you can select the coupon template you just created.

-Save the configuration of the module.
+Now, save the configuration for this module.

-In the view of the right you see at the bottom that the templates coupon has been allocated.
+In the view of the right you see at the bottom that the template coupon has been activated.

 ## Find out more